English PGCE

 Experiences in school

-After the placement finishes, you will have time back at University to reflect on and celebrate your experiences.
-You will also have a chance to reflect on future targets before your next placement.
+After the placement finishes, you will have time back at university to reflect on and celebrate your experiences, develop further subject expertise, and explore future targets before your next placement.

-After a further short opportunity to reflect and plan at University, you will have a final placement in May to June.
-On this placement, you will be able to extend your practice, often in an area of particular interest to you.
+After a further short opportunity to reflect at University, with further expert subject input, you will have a final placement in May to June.
+On this placement, you will be able to extend your practice, in an area of particular interest to you, and with opportunities in professional educational settings beyond the English classroom.

 Benefits